Hypha Staked AVAX (STAVAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Hypha Staked AVAX Historical Price

-According to the latest data gathered on Hypha Staked AVAX live price page, the current price of Hypha Staked AVAX is 34.92USD.
+According to the latest data gathered on Hypha Staked AVAX live price page, the current price of Hypha Staked AVAX is 35.32USD.
 The circulating supply of Hypha Staked AVAX(STAVAX) is

 In the past 24 hours, Hypha Staked AVAX has shown a price movement of